IMS Building

 The main floor plan.
 The 1440 square-foot structure will consolidate the projects now located in Clean Air and T5, while providing expanded facilities for the air sampling program...

-One more acronym--the Palmer Station building has also been referred to as "T6" as a reference to one of the structures it will replace--T5 and CAF will be demo'd after the new building is in full operation.
+The Palmer Station building had occasionally been referred to as "T6" as a reference to one of the structures it was to replace--T5 and CAF were to be demo'd after the new building was in full operation, but they are both still around.

 Enough acronyms, back to reality...